samuelebortolotti/neural-prnu-extractor/README.rst

-Generally, any dataset with a similar structure (no subfolders and images with experiment_name ``<camera_model_number>_<I|V>_<flat|nat>_<resource_number>.jpg``) can be splitted by executing the following
+Generally, any dataset with a similar structure (no subfolders and images with experiment_name ``<camera_model_number>_<I|V>_<flat|nat>_<resource_number>.jpg``) can be split by executing the following

 .. code-block:: shell